christiansandberg/canopen/doc/sdo.rst

     node = network.add_node(1, 'od.eds')
     network.connect()

-SDO objects can be accessed using the .sdo member which works like a Python dictionary.
-Indexes and subindexes can be identified by name or number.
+SDO objects can be accessed using the ``.sdo`` member which works like a Python dictionary.
+Indexes and subindexes can be identified by either name or number.
 The code below only creates objects, no messages are sent or received yet::

     # Complex records